Speed Sticks: Tour Data & How I Use Them to Increase Club Head Speed

 If you want to buy Speed Sticks or a PRGR Radar you can get 10% off with the code fitforgolf21 on the SuperSpeed website.
 (Works on US and UK websites)

-If you are interested in a comprehensive physical development system, trusted by over a dozen touring professionals and thousands of amateurs, that integrates mobility, strength, and power work from home or at the gym, SuperSpeed sticks, plus swing speed training with your own clubs, check out the
+If you are interested in a comprehensive physical development system, trusted by over a dozen touring professionals and thousands of amateurs, that integrates mobility, strength, and power work from home or at the gym, SuperSpeed sticks, plus club head speed training with your own clubs, check out the

 Fit For Golf App.
 You can get a one month trial for just $6 with the code FFGTRIAL.